-File Enumerator: This is used to enumerate files present in the specified folder.
-It will also traverse the sub folder present in the specified folder.
-For example, if you want to move multiple files from one folder to other or uploading multiple files to FTP server using FTP task etc. Before we step into the package creation, let us see the source data.
+It is used to enumerate files present in the specified folder.
+SSIS ForEach Loop File Enumerator will also traverse the subfolder present in the specified folder.
+For example, if you want to move multiple files from one folder to another or upload multiple files to the FTP server using the FTP task, etc. Before we step into package creation, let us see the source data.

 SSIS ForEach Loop File Enumerator